techdregs/RX8XXX/README.md

+Etsy link for power supply PCB using the RX8111CE:
+YouTube Video for reference:

 Note: This should be considered as a beta.
 I have tested heavily in ESPHome to verify features work correctly, but there are probably edge cases that I haven't considered.
 Feel free to submit bugs.
 I have not tested the regular embedded libraries as much, so I anticipate those might have more issues.